 It was an encompassing preparation for the entire business.

-…however we did not officially appoint them until we had our first pre-emptive acquisition offer.
-We specifically instructed them not to speak to any potential buyers as we did not want to have any misunderstanding in the market that we were for sale.
+- 9 months before receiving the first offer, we selected Arma Partners as our M&A advisor.
+However, we did not officially appoint them until we had our first pre-emptive acquisition offer.
+We specifically instructed them not to speak to any potential buyers as we did not want to have any misunderstanding in the market that we were for sale

 Which 3 things can maximise your chances of success in a sales process to a strategic buyer?

 - Everyone on the Board must be aligned, particularly on the minimum value shareholders are willing to sell.
 Managing the investors throughout the entire process is critical and allows you to take the most critical decisions quickly.

 - As soon as you grant exclusivity to a buyer, you need to be quick to close and ensure the company is continuing to deliver though the due diligence phase.
 We only allowed 2 weeks’ exclusivity.

 - While management team is distracted with due diligence, you need to build a second-layer senior team to continue delivering and running the business.
 The due diligence phase from a global strategic buyer is extremely intense.
 We had more than 30 people from the buyer coming to the company.
 The CEO and the management team were completely tasked away.
 You need to be able to sustain this level of distraction and still hit your numbers.
 Any wobble on execution will set everything back and could derail the whole process.

 We did a lot of work with the acquirer to make sure the transition was as smooth as possible.
 They were very mindful not to stifle our momentum and growth, which was very important to them and to us.